 Adopting AOP-wiki XML as a Graph database

-This work adapts AOP-Wiki XML information into a graph data structure.
+This work adapts AOP-Wiki XML information into a LPG data structure.
 Transforming XML data to graphs enables the researchers to query AOPs in their more natural way.
 Along with this AOP wiki information has been further enriched with information about genes/proteins, chemicals, and diseases mentioned in each AOP using Named Entity Recognition.
 A total of unique 1138 biological entities have been identified, and out of that 439 were gene/protein, 378 chemicals, and 321 diseases.
 Each of the entities was attached to their respective ontology such as CHEBI is associated with chemicals, MIM is related to disease, NCBIGene for genes, and MESH is a general purpose which covers multiple domains.
 With ontology association, the problem of duplication of the same entity with a synonym has been resolved.
 The enrichment allows users to search AOPs with the very fundamental information of their work such as genes or chemicals associated with them and gives more flexibility to information retrieval.
 The enriched information is available as supplementary information.
-To make the AOP graph data free of redundant information and more FAIR, information such as life stages and taxonomy has been filtered and attached to its consistent identifier.
+To make the AOP graph data free of redundant information and more FAIR, information such as life stages and sex has been filtered and attached to its consistent identifier.
 Out of the 23 identified life stages, redundant ones like "Adults" and "Adult," as well as "Foetal" and "Fetal," have been filtered and attached to their permanent identifier.
 Similarly, lots of other terms like “Adult, reproductively mature”, “1 to < 3 months” and many more were carefully assigned with specific ontology and definition.
 Terms with unspecified ontology were not changed.
 FAIRified life stages are available as supplementary.

 The schema of the graph database was designed to align with criteria aimed at enhancing information accessibility and interoperability, thus leading to broader applicability of the tool.
 Information such as life stages, sex, taxonomy, gene/protein chemical, etc. of AOPs and KE often reside deep in their textual descriptions, so rendering and filtering information on these criteria is challenging.
 Representing this information as separate nodes leads to fine-level granularity, reduced term redundancy, and wider accessibility of information.
-Additionally, representing key event relationships as edge property limits the accessibility and interconnectivity with other vital details such as sex, life stages, etc. To address this concern, multiple schemas were designed and the one which meet the criteria was selected as shown in Figure 2., the network visuals of all other test schemas are present in the S-Figure 2,3.
+Additionally, representing KERs as edge property limits the accessibility and interconnectivity with other vital details such as sex, life stages, etc. To address this concern, multiple schemas were designed and the one which the criteria was selected as shown in Figure 2., the network visuals of all other tested schemas are present in the S-Figure 2,3.